-30. Will there be an online database where a resident can check if an address has a valid registration with TTC?
+31. Is there an online database where a resident can check if an address has a valid registration with TTC?

-An online database may be available in the future once the TTC's STR registration program is operational and the registration website is online.
+An online database may be available in the future.

-31. How will complaints be handled?
+32. How are complaints be handled?

-The Host, or another individual designated by the Host, must be available at alltimes during an STR stay.
+The Host, or another individual designated by the Host, must be available at all times during an STR stay.
 Additionally, the TTC will set up a 24-hour telephonic complaint hotline and an online portal where complainants may submit documentary evidence (e.g., photos and videos).
 TTC staff will monitor complaints and coordinate with other County departments for investigations and enforcement.

-32. What will be the fines, fees, and penalties for STR violations?
+33. What are the fines, fees, and penalties for STR violations?

 Violators of the Ordinance may be subject to administrative fines and noncompliance fees pursuant to the proposed Ordinance and Chapter 1.25 of LACC.
-Fines will vary, but may be up to \$2,000 per violation per Day for more egregious violations.
+Fines vary, but may be up to \$2,000 per violation per Day for more egregious violations.
 Repeat violators may also have their STR Registration Certificate suspended or revoked, thereby rendering such offenders ineligible from participating in STR activity.